espressif/esp-idf/docs/en/get-started/eclipse-setup-windows.rst

      * In the list of providers, click "CDT GCC Build Output Parser" and type ``xtensa-esp32-elf-`` at the beginning of the Compiler command pattern, and wrap remaining part with brackets.
 This means the full Compiler command pattern should be ``xtensa-esp32-elf-((g?cc)|([gc]\+\+)|(clang))``

+Navigate to "C/C++ General" -> "Indexer" property page:

+* Uncheck "Allow heuristic resolution of includes".
+When this option is enabled Eclipse sometimes fails to find correct header directories.

 Building in Eclipse
 -------------------